 - Interview applicants for and participants in designated client services programs and services; assist applicants in the completion of appropriate applications, financial disclosures, and declaration forms necessary to process application; determine and request necessary verification and data to accurately evaluate the applicant or client's eligibility, and determine applicant's/participant's eligibility for designated program(s).

-- Interpret and explain designated program(s) regulations, obligations, procedures and other pertinent information on an individual basis, in person or by telephone, or in group settings to applicants, participants and the general public.
+- Interpret and explain designated program(s) regulations, obligations, procedures, and other pertinent information on an individual basis, in person, by telephone, or in group settings to applicants, participants, and the general public.

 - Conduct program orientation and/or information sessions for clients, applicants, vendors, contractors, landlords, employers, and the general public to disseminate accurate information regarding assigned program area(s) and pertinent criteria, regulations, and guidelines.

-- Perform specialized functions and tasks in support of assigned program(s) such as processing claims for reimbursement of tenant damages; preparing lease/contract documents; issue certificates, overpayments and vouchers, issuing checks and making referrals to fraud investigations as necessary; conduct surveys and/or field housing quality inspections relative to compliance standards.
+- Perform specialized functions and tasks in support of assigned program(s) such as processing claims for reimbursement of tenant damages; prepare lease/contract documents; issue certificates, overpayments, vouchers, and checks and make referrals to fraud investigations as necessary; conduct surveys and/or field housing quality inspections relative to compliance standards.

 - Make appropriate determinations according to established criteria and assigned program's regulations; perform calculations to verify mathematical and financial data; initiate appropriate process according to determination.

 - When assigned to the WIC program, conduct nutritional and related classes under the direction of a Nutritionist, including determining nutritional goals according to established criteria, and collecting, documenting, and evaluating clinical and dietary information.

 - Assist with troubleshooting and the resolving system issues and inconsistencies in information as it relates to the various automated systems used for generating eligibility determinations.